shivanshutiari319/MERN-login-Page/ReadMe.md

 This project is simple login Page.

-With this Project I learnt how to integrate a react frontend with a Node backend And I did this by building a sign up application
+With this Project I learn how to integrate a react frontend with a Node backend And I did this by building a sign up application